 improvement and was able to pinpoint a set of prioritised recommendations,

 A Prolifics Testing Test Manager was promptly deployed to manage the test programme, with initial responsibility for System Integration Testing.

 Working with the internal team, the test manager developed a test plan, based on requirements – which was signed off by the project team before additional Prolifics Testing consultants joined the project to develop test scripts for an initial cycle of integration testing against the delivered system.

 We worked closely with the offshore developers to triage and prioritise defects for fixing via TFS, which were re-tested before regression testing the system as a whole.

-Planning commenced on a parallel phase of performance testing and we soon deployed a principal performance specialist on the project.
+Planning commenced on a parallel phase of Performance Testing and we soon deployed a principal performance specialist on the project.

-He had to carry out planning and manage the phase, followed by performance specialists to script the identified user journeys and create the scenarios in HP LoadRunner.
+The Test Manager had to carry out planning and manage the phase, followed by performance specialists to script the identified user journeys and create the scenarios in HP LoadRunner.